Recollements for graded gentle algebras from spherical band objects: Introduction

 More generally, many algebraic operations on the derived category find an interpretation in terms of transformations at the level of the surface model.
 For example, \cite{CS23,CJS23,JSW23} illustrated the usefulness of this correspondence in the study of the silting theory of the derived category.
 In particular, silting mutation corresponds to the changing of graded arcs and in some cases to the flipping of diagonals in a quadrilateral.
 Another example is the correspondence established in \cite{Opp19} between spherical twists of the derived category and Dehn twists on the surface.

-In this paper we are interested in the role played in this context by the localization of the derived category by triangulated subcategories generated by a collection of orthogonal spherical objects.

-On one hand, the study of the localization at a boundary arc was done in \cite{HKK17}, relying on the localization of strictly unital $A_{\infty}$-categories introduced in \cite{LO06}.
+The study of the localization at a boundary arc was done in \cite{HKK17}, relying on the localization of strictly unital $A_{\infty}$-categories introduced in \cite{LO06}.
 A more general study of such localization at an admissible collection of arcs was done in \cite{CS23,CJS23}.
 It is shown that the surface obtained by cutting along the arcs, and what the authors call the surface obtained by supporting along the arcs, give rise to a recollement at the level of the derived categories (see for instance \cite{CJS23}(Definition 1.5) for a definition).

-On the other hand, spherical objects were introduced in \cite{ST01} in order to construct categorical actions of the braid group.
+In this paper we study the localization at a simple closed curve.
+Such a curve corresponds to a spherical object in the Fukaya category.
+Spherical objects were introduced in \cite{ST01} in order to construct categorical actions of the braid group.
 Since then, they have been shown to play an important role in the study of triangulated categories, and further similar braid group actions were investigated (see for instance \cite{ST01,KS02,GTW17,AL17,Opp19} for more details).

-Our first result (Theorem~\ref{Th.
-Main gentle}) is a recollement induced by a spherical band object in the derived category of a graded gentle algebra $\Lambda$.
-We have the following recollement:

-where the left hand side gives an explicit description of the localization as the derived category of an algebra $\Lambda_{(\alpha, \beta)}$ enjoying a simple definition in terms of quiver with relations, where the ideal is not necessarily admissible.
-This leads us to the introduction of the class of \textit{graded pinched gentle algebras} (see Definition~\ref{Def. graded pinched gentle}), which in particular contains the class of graded gentle algebras.

-We show in Theorem~\ref{Th.
-Pinched Main recollement} and Proposition~\ref{Prop.
-Pinched Main quotient} that Theorem~\ref{Th.
-Main gentle} generalizes to the class of graded pinched gentle algebras.
-In particular, this gives the possibility to iterate the localization process.
+We prove that for a gentle algebra $\Lambda$, the localization of the derived category $\mathcal{D}(\Lambda)$ by a spherical band object is equivalent to the derived category of an algebra $\Lambda_{(\alpha, \beta)}$ which we decribe explicitly by quiver and relations (see Definition~\ref{Def. graded pinched gentle}).
+We call $\Lambda_{(\alpha, \beta)}$ a \emph{pinched gentle algebra}.